Master of Occupational Therapy

 • International applicants who would attend on a student visa and whose native language is not English must take the Test of English as a Foreign Language (iBT TOEFL) or the IELTS (International English Language Testing System).
 The test score cannot be more than two years old at the time of application.

-• There are no exceptions to the TOEFL or IELTS requirement for the OT program.
+• There are no exceptions to the TOEFL, IELTS or DuoLingo requirement for the OT program.
 International applicants will be admitted through the International Admissions and are subject to International Office policies, in coordination with graduate admissions.

-Additional application requirements and details can be found on the MOT website at: www.cuw.edu/mot.
+Additional application requirements and details can be found on the MOT website.

 All accepted students will be required to submit a $500 tuition deposit within four (4) weeks of acceptance to hold their spot in the program.